MileHacker Logo

 Many Bocagrande hotels larger rooms, kids' pools.
 Vacation rentals also well for families.
 Youth hostels in Getsemaní excellent for meeting travelers.
 Small Old City comfortable base for solo exploration.

-• Family: Search for accommodations with family suites or connecting rooms.
+• Family: Look for properties with family suites or connecting rooms.

 • Solo: Youth hostels in Getsemaní, boutique hotels in Old City.